Feed on Posts or Comments

 Of course, Texas also has plenty of in-state ideologues, too; the panel could easily be just as partisan if stacked with Texas antievolutionists.
 Pulling in the out-of-state ringers just makes the malfeasance that much more obvious.

-One Response to “Texas: Discovery Institute Scores Two”
+One thought on “Texas: Discovery Institute Scores Two

 Actually, it is a science curriculum review panel, but it still shows how much sway the far-right wing faction of the board holds.
 We need to get Bradly and Lowe defeated this election.